-Proposals will be accepted from vendors that will provide highly effective core instructional materials in ELA for grades 6-12.
+Proposals will be accepted from vendors that will provide highly effective core instructional materials in mathematics for grades K-12.
+CCS will consider multiple curriculum material products for different grade spans (K-5, 6-8, HS) and courses for standard alignment and to best meet the needs of students.
 Submitted proposals shall be evaluated by a committee that includes district executive and superintendent leadership, district and school-based administrators, and teachers.
 Complete information can be found in the Request For Proposal.